seqscope/NovaScope-exemplary-downstream-analysis/docs/LDA/step4-decode.md

 $neda_dir/steps/step4.1-pixel-level-decode.sh $input_configfile
 ```

-### step 4.2 Pixel-level decoding visualization and report.
+### step 4.2 Visualizing Pixel-Level Decoding and Generating Marker Gene Reports
-This includes: identifying marker genes that are associated with each factor/cluster, generating a report html file that summarizes individual factors and marker genes, and creating a high-resolution image of cell type factors for individual pixels.
+Identifying marker genes for each factor/cluster, and generating a report html file that summarizes individual factors and marker genes.
+In addition, this step creates a high-resolution image of cell type factors for individual pixels.

 Input & Output
 ```